 Site descriptions

-Three long-term sites were used for this study (Supplemental material S1), with one site having two trials.
+Three long-term sites that had been in place for at least 10 years were used for this study (Supplemental material S1), with one site having two trials.
 Therefore, a total of four trials were sampled (Table 1).
 Each trial consisted of two treatments that had been in place for at least 10 years: (1) a maize/soybean rotation (either grain- or silage-based) with a winter rye CC planted yearly in the fall following cash crop harvest and terminated in the spring, and (2) the same rotation without a CC.
 The West-grain and East-grain trials were production fields on commercial farms, and only one phase of the maize/soybean rotation was present each year.
 The Central site was a larger research study managed by the USDA and included both phases of each rotation (Korucu et al. 2018).
-For the present study, at the USDA site samples were only taken following the maize or maize-silage phase due to time constraints.
+For the present study, one commercial trial was sampled following the soybean phase (West-grain), one commercial trial following the maize phase (East-grain), and the USDA site samples were only taken following the maize or maize-silage phase due to time constraints.
 Every trial was arranged in a randomized complete block design with four (commercial trials) or five (USDA trials) replicates.
 The plots within each trial were managed identically except for the planting of the CC in the fall.
 The exact herbicide and nutrient programs varied by site, reflective of their managers and contexts (Supplemental material S2).
 More detailed accounts of agronomic management practices at the sites have been published elsewhere (Moore et al., 2014; Nichols et al., 2020b).
 All sites had sub-surface tile drainage at approximately 1.2 m depth and had been managed without tillage since initiation of the trials.

 Table 1.
 Geographical, experimental, soil, weather, and sampling information for the four trials